visualbis/VV-Docs/docs/user-guide/bi-platform/report-icon-actions.md

 ## Comments

 The user can also create, edit and delete the comments for the selected Reports using the Comment icon shown below.
-For further details you can refer Section: Comments `<Comment>`.
+For further details you can refer <Link to={useBaseUrl('docs/user-guide/comments/comments')}>Section: Comments</Link>.

   <div style={{textAlign: 'center'}}>
     <Zoom>